 During the 1890s and the first years of the 20th century, the working class was the largest section of New Zealand’s population, but was barely represented in Parliament.
 Workers’ interests had been mainly channelled through the politically dominant Liberal Party, but by 1905 there was growing disillusion on the left with ‘Lib–Lab’ (Liberal–labour) politics.
 Attempts to create an independent labour alternative to the Liberal Party were hindered by political divisions among workers’ advocates.
 The common labels for these divisions – ‘moderate’ and ‘militant’ – summarised deep and often bitter ideological differences.
 Some in the labour movement were revolutionary socialists, looking to a future without capitalism.
 Others wanted more immediate political solutions to the worst injustices and inequalities.
 Some were encouraged by the ‘syndicalist’ view that lasting change would come by means of a general strike.
 Others again preferred the legal processes of conciliation and arbitration (where third parties were involved in resolving industrial disputes).

 Three founders of the Labour Party – Harry Holland, Peter Fraser and Bob Semple – first entered Parliament by winning by-elections in 1918.
 All three had served prison sentences for opposing conscription during the First World War.
 Holland postponed returning to his homeland, Australia, to contest the West Coast seat of Grey, and won by a small margin.
 Fraser, a crusty Scottish-born watersider, then became MP for Wellington Central.
-The seat of Wellington South became vacant after its MP died in the worldwide influenza epidemic.
+The seat of Wellington South became vacant after its MP died in the influenza pandemic.
 That by-election was won by miners’ leader Bob Semple, who has been described as ‘the Labour Party’s verbally most violent and controversial personality’.2

 Labour leaders were finally successful in forming a nationwide party in 1916 because the gap between militants and moderates had lessened as new issues arose and leaders changed.
 Strike action by miners in Waihī in 1912, and by watersiders and their supporters in 1913, had failed disastrously, prompting advocates of industrial militancy to reluctantly accept the need for more effective political action.
 The labour movement’s existing political groups – the United Federation of Labour and the Social Democratic Party – were organisationally and financially weak.
 This added a sense of urgency, as the leaders expected an election in 1917.
-In fact it was to be postponed until after the First World War, a delay which gave the new party more time to establish itself.
+In fact it was postponed until after the First World War, a delay which gave the new party more time to establish itself.
 The war also raised new issues of profiteering, fairness of sacrifice and conscription on which most labour leaders could agree.

 Yet in a Parliament split between three parties, Labour’s small caucus was an immediate concern to the more conservative Liberal and Reform parties.
 After the 1922 election, if Labour had been able to form an alliance with Liberal MPs, the Reform government would have been threatened.
-Labour’s strategic position was even stronger after the 1928 election when its 19 MPs held the balance of power.
+Labour’s strategic position was even stronger after the 1928 election, when its 19 MPs held the balance of power.

 By late 1930 the effects of the economic depression were being felt throughout the country.
 Labour votes had kept the United (formerly Liberal) government in office since the 1928 election, but Labour withdrew its support in December 1930, as United pressed ahead with policies of retrenchment.
 In September 1931 the United and Reform parties combined to form a coalition government.
 Labour became the official parliamentary opposition.
 The general election in December that year became, in effect, a two-party contest and Labour’s vote lifted to 34%.